 The Professional Education Program (PEP) offers high quality continuing education for social workers.
 Our CE* granting workshops cover a wide range of topic areas, including Clinical, Cultural and Social Competence, Ethics, and Clinical Supervision.
 All workshops are held on our beautiful campus, parking is free, and lunch is provided at full day events.

 All continuing education hours (CEs) are provided by the Monmouth University School of Social Work in accordance with New Jersey Administrative Code 13:44G and are recognized by the New Jersey Board of Social Work Examiners.

 If you qualify for one of the below discounts please write down its promo code.
-You will need to enter and apply the code during your registration process.
+You will need to enter and apply the code in your shopping cart during your registration process.

 Register for 5 or more workshops at one time and you will receive a 10% discount off the total price based on standard registration fees.